SonQBChau/Movie-Recommender/flutter/README.md

 * For more accuracy, rate 10 movies
 * Host live server and have custom API
 * Host own database on AWS, Firebase
+* Have user account
+* Save the user rated movies on the server
 * System learning over time
 * Shorter response time